The C-Section procedure is a surgical process that requires an incision to be made on the mother’s abdomen to lift the baby from the womb.

 The procedure, without complications, takes only about 15-20 minutes and is painless.

-If this will be your first C-Section or even or second, knowing what takes place and having a few tips to prepare you will go a long way with helping calm your nerves and fears, and make your baby’s birth one that you will enjoy and remember.
+If this will be your first C-Section or even or second, knowing what takes place and having a few tips to prepare you goes a long way for helping calm your nerves and fears and make your baby’s birth one that you will enjoy and remember.

 At least that’s my hope